kenjicod3/Web-cat/README.md

   - Supports additional analysis using Gemini API (via a secure local secret).

 - Training:
-  - A separate folder contains scripts and notebooks to train and fine-tune the MobileNetV3 model for facial emotion recognition.
+  - A separate folder contains scripts to train and fine-tune the MobileNetV2 model for facial emotion recognition.

 - The setup file for the ESP32 cam through Arduino is included.